linode/developers/hugo/content/quick-answers/log-in-to-coreos-container-linux.md

   name: Linode
   email: docs@linode.com
 description: 'This quick answer guide will show you how to log in to CoreOS Container Linux.'
-keywords: 'coreos, container linux, login, core'
+keywords: ["coreos", " container linux", " login", " core"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: 2017-05-08
 modified_by: